Ataru2002/cmpm-121-finals/README.md

 ### F0+F1

 - Most of the code from F0+F1 was left untouched.
-At first, we were passing 3x3 to our constructor and the goal was 10 plants by default in the previous step However, with the addition of External/Internal DSL we changed what was being passed to the constructor and rendering.
+At first, we were passing 3x3 to our constructor and the goal was 10 plants by default in the previous step.
+However, with the addition of External/Internal DSL we changed what was being passed to the constructor and rendering.
 This change essentially changed no code funcitonality but the result was that we can now add/remove game levels and rules by editting these DSL's.

 ### External DSL for Scenario Design